Charles Cavendish-Bentinck: Marriages

 The cause of death for both children was "convulsions", and both were buried at All Souls, Kensal Green Cemetery.

 Sinetta died at Ampthill on 19 February 1850.

-On 13 December 1859, Bentinck married for the second time.
-His bride was Caroline Louisa Burnaby, a daughter of Edwyn Burnaby, of the landed gentry, and of Anne Caroline Salisbury.
-She bore him a further three children, all daughters:
+On 13 December 1859, Bentinck married for a second time.
+His bride was Caroline Louisa Burnaby, a daughter of Edwyn Burnaby, a scion of the landed gentry, and of Anne Caroline Salisbury.
+They had three daughters: